 - Source control for existing development – A program to prevent and reduce pollutants in runoff from areas that discharge to the County's municipal stormwater system.

 - Total Maximum Daily Loads (TMDLs) –“TMDL” is a regulatory term describing a value of the maximum amount of a pollutant that a water body can receive while still meeting water quality standards.
 The Washington State Department of Ecology develops TMDLs and water cleanup plans for water bodies not meeting state water quality standards.
 Currently, Thurston County has TMDL-related obligations for the Nisqually Watershed, Henderson Inlet Watershed and the Deschutes River Watershed.
 Appendix 2 of the Permit contains the County’s TMDL-related obligations.

 - Public education and outreach – A program to reduce or eliminate behaviors and practices that cause or contribute to adverse stormwater impacts as well as encourage participation in stewardship activities.

 - Public involvement and participation – Provide opportunities for public input in the development and implementation of the County’s Stormwater Management Program Plan.
 Ways to get involved include sharing your comments and ideas directly with the Utility’s Program Manager and participating in our volunteer-based activities.
-The County also utilizes a citizen advisory board to review and make recommendations regarding issues affecting the County’s Stormwater Utility.
+The County also utilizes a citizen advisory group, the Storm & Surface Water Advisory Board, to review and make recommendations regarding issues affecting the County’s Stormwater Utility.